oceanum-io/netcdf4-wasm/docs/README.md

 - A new release is created

 The deployment workflow:
-1. Builds the Jekyll site
+1. Builds the Jekyll site from the `docs/` directory
+2. Uses `docs/index.md` as the homepage
-2. Uploads the built site to GitHub Pages
+3. Uploads the built site to GitHub Pages
-3. Makes it available at the configured GitHub Pages URL
+4. Makes it available at the configured GitHub Pages URL

 ## Writing Guidelines